ron-rivest/MIT-6.S898-climate-change/projects.md

 * a sculpture of Earth that showcases regional impacts of climate change (e.g. for display on MIT's campus)
 * a simulation investigating the climate impacts of the entire Amazon Rainforest burning down
 * a report on the impact of a progressive carbon tax on energy systems, global emissions, and climate
+* ...

+If you are unsure whether a potential topic would be appropriate, feel free to contact the TA (Henri Drake, hdrake at mit.edu).

 The project deadlines are:
 * by ____: identify team and 2-3 possible topics